Zhalalas/toxicity-estimation-nets/README.md

+Perfect 😄 — I’ll format this properly in clean GitHub Markdown so:

+Titles are large

+Sections are clearly separated

+Bullet points are neat

+Emojis stay professional (not too playful)

+You can paste this directly into your README.md.

 🍬 Sugar Toxicity Classification Model

 This project trains a neural network to decide whether a mixture of sugar concentrations and exposure time becomes toxic or remains safe.

-It’s built with PyTorch and uses synthetic data to simulate different scenarios, making it ideal for experimentation, learning, and prototyping.
+It is built with PyTorch and uses synthetic data to simulate different scenarios, making it ideal for experimentation, learning, and prototyping.

 🧠 What This Project Does